‘Tis the season to use pumpkin! It really does something wonderful to the texture of the buns

 Due to the properties of vitamin C, it can be used as a dough (gluten) strengthener during fermentation, helping to improve the structure of the dough.

-We use halve of a 1000mg tablet for this recipe, ground to a fine powder.
+We use half of a 1000mg tablet for this recipe, ground to a fine powder.

 Making the pumpkin puree